 The cases ask the Supreme Court to decide whether the constitutional guarantee for free exercise of religion extends to for-profit corporations, in effect equating them with people.
 The suits arises from portions of the Affordable Care Act, which require new health plans to pay for contraception and various fertility treatments.
-Among the central questions, according to the federal government's Supreme Court petition, does the Religious Freedom Restoration Act of 1993,
+Among the central questions, according to the federal government's Supreme Court petition, is, does the Religious Freedom Restoration Act of 1993

 "[allow] a for-profit corporation to deny its employees the health coverage of contraceptives to which the employees are otherwise entitled by federal law, based on the religious objections of the corporation's owners."

 While many legal experts disagree with the Citizens United ruling, they say it at least stemmed from legal precedents.
 If Hobby Lobby prevails, the case would mark a radical break from constitutional law, and it would penalize employees and businesses alike.

 "Secular for-profit corporations have never been understood to share in the protection of the Free Exercise Clause," says Elizabeth Wydra, chief counsel for the Constitutional Accountability Center.
 CAC filed an amicus brief in support of the federal government.